WHAT TO DO IN SEATTLE IN 3 DAYS – ITINERARY

 Tips for Solo Female / Security

-The city like any other has some rougher areas, there is also a huge population of homeless which is usual in a lot of US major cities but during my visit, most appeared to be drug users or mentally disturbed individuals that would shout at us.
+- The city, like any other, has some rougher areas.
+There is also a considerable population of homeless, which is usual in many US major cities.
+During my visit, most appeared to be drug users or mentally disturbed individuals that would shout at us.

-Something to just be aware of, I recommend just continuing along your way and ignoring any such behavior.
-I personally recommend not walking around alone at night- I walked everywhere during the day with no problems but would suggest using taxi services or Uber after dark.
+- This is something to be aware of.
+I recommend just continuing along your way and ignoring any such behavior.
+Also, do not walk around alone at night.
+I walked everywhere during the day with no problems, but suggest using taxi services or Uber after dark.

-The city is pricey!
-Most cities have higher costs but I was surprised mainly at the high cost of entry for museums and art exhibits- I’m used to entry on a donation basis from many places in NYC and DC so was not expecting to drop $40 USD pp every time we went into a place so it added up quick!
+- I’m used to entry on a donation basis from many places in NYC, and DC, so I was not expecting to drop $30 per person every time we went into a place, so it added up quickly!

-Another recommendation would be Pike Place Market- it’s an awesome spot to explore and filled with various dining options as well as fresh goods.
+- Another recommendation would be Pike Place Market.
+It’s an awesome spot to explore and filled with various dining options and fresh goods.

-So, now let´s talk about the best things to do and see in 3 days in Seattle.
+So, now let’s talk about the best things to do in 3 days in Seattle.

 Day 1 in Seattle starts with the Pike Place Market.